Little-known facts about the Canada/Quebec Pension Plan

-Because there is no death benefit other than the small lump sum amount, you may want to take CPP/QPP early, unless you have an above average life expectancy, to ensure you get as much out of the plan as possible.
-See Fact #4.
+Because there’s no death benefit other than the small lump-sum amount, you may want to take CPP/QPP early, unless you have an above average life expectancy, to make sure you get as much out of the plan as possible.
+See Fact #4 above.

 Do you have health concerns?

-If you qualify for disability benefits, it is better to apply for that benefit since it is higher than the retirement benefit.
-However, if you do not qualify for the disability benefit, and your health issues will have an impact on your life expectancy, you should consider applying for the early retirement benefit.
+If you qualify for disability benefits, it’s better to apply for that benefit since it’s higher than the retirement benefit.
+However, if you don’t qualify for the disability benefit and your health issues will affect your life expectancy, you should consider applying for the early retirement benefit.

 Are you healthy and continuing to work?

-If yes, the new benefit reforms will generally reward you.
+If you are, the new benefit reforms will generally reward you.
 Postponing the commencement of the pension and continuing to contribute will result in a greater retirement pension and total amount collected from the plan.
 The amount received from the plan depends on an individual’s life expectancy.
-Life expectancy will continue to increase in the future as shown in the chart below.
+Life expectancy will continue to increase in the future, as shown in the chart below.

 - Individuals at or nearing retirement

-- Individuals who are interested in knowing whether it is better to begin drawing pension income early at age 60, or waiting until age 65
+- Individuals who are interested in knowing whether it’s better to begin drawing pension income early at age 60 or waiting until age 65

-- To obtain a copy of the Estimate Request for Canada Pension Plan (CPP) Retirement Pension form visit the Service Canada website at servicecanada.gc.ca or contact your local Service Canada office.
-To obtain a Statement of Contributions to the CPP visit https:// www.canada.ca/en/services/benefits/publicpensions/cpp/statement-contributions.html.
+- Complete and submit the Estimate Request for Canada Pension Plan Retirement Pension and Post-Retirement Benefit form or contact your local Service Canada office.
+To obtain a Statement of Contributions to the CPP, visit the Statement of Contributions to the Canada Pension Plan web page.
 Alternatively, the Canadian Retirement Income Calculator can be used to estimate CPP.
-It can be found at https://www.canada.ca/en/services/benefits/publicpensions/cpp/retirement-income-calculator.html

-- Request two scenarios using the Estimate Request for Canada Pension Plan (CPP) Retirement Pension form:
+- Request two scenarios using the Estimate Request for Canada Pension Plan Retirement Pension and Post-Retirement Benefit form: